 Serrano peppers are grown in Mexico and are usually 1 to 2 inches long.
 Unripe, but totally edible serrano peppers are green and ripe serranos come in shades of yellow, orange, red and brown.

-Peppers are rated using Scoville Units and serrano peppers no doubt pack on the heat.
+Serrano peppers no doubt pack on the heat.
 Coming in at 10,000-23,000 Scoville Heat Units and 3-4 times spicier than jalapeños, serranos might look tiny from the outside, but will definitely give you the heat you crave.
 Like mentioned before, you can absolutely substitute serrano peppers for jalapeño peppers, just keep in mind to decrease the amount of serranos since they are spicier.

 Jalapeños are also grown in Mexico, but are very easy to find at grocery stores around the United States.
 Jalapeño peppers are about 2-3 inches long and are usually eaten when they're green.
 If allowed to ripen, you'll find them in shades of red, orange or yellow.